MatrixEditor/caterpillar/docs/sphinx/source/installing/index.rst

 .. tip::
     If you wish to contribute to this project, make sure you follow the :ref:`contribution`.
-This library is especially designed for Python 3.12 and prior versions are still subject to approval.
+This library is especially designed for Python 3.12 and prior versions might introduce unintended side-effects.